-The zombie as an analogy for a mindless humanity is at the same time both humorous and tragic.
+The zombie as an analogue for a mindless humanity is at the same time both humorous and tragic.
 We could all “land parts” in the growing number of zombie films because, after all, it’s a role that we have been auditioning for all of our lives.
-Anybody can shamble along looking vacant.
+“Any body can shamble along looking vacant.”

 As Terrence Rafferty points out in his essay “Zombie Resurrection,” zombies in fiction have the problem of not having personalities and don’t make interesting characters in a story.
 That’s probably why the series of books on which the HBO series True Blood is based has vampires, werewolves, demons, witches, and shape-shifters, but no zombies.